zzzzsdaw/Merger-as-a-Stealer/README.md

 # Merger-as-a-Stealer: Stealing Targeted PII from Aligned LLMs with Model Merging
-This project is the official open-source content for the paper "Merger-as-a-Stealer: Stealing Targeted PII from Aligned LLMs with Model Merging" submitted to ACL 2025.
+This project is the official open-source content for the paper "Merger-as-a-Stealer: Stealing Targeted PII from Aligned LLMs with Model Merging".
 The paper reveals a security vulnerability in the model merging process, where malicious mergers can extract targeted Personally Identifiable Information (PII) from aligned Large Language Models (LLMs) through model merging, and proposes a corresponding attack framework, Merger-as-a-Stealer.

 ## Paper Link